Bill protecting same-sex, interracial unions clears Congress

 Associated Press

-WASHINGTON (AP) — The House gave final approval Thursday to legislation protecting same-sex marriages, a monumental step in a decadeslong battle for nationwide recognition of those unions that reflects a stark turnaround in societal attitudes.
+WASHINGTON (AP) — The House gave final approval Thursday to legislation protecting same-sex marriages, a monumental step in a decadeslong battle for nationwide recognition that reflects a stark turnaround in societal attitudes.

-President Joe Biden is expected to promptly sign the measure, which requires all states to recognize same-sex marriages.
+President Joe Biden has said he will promptly sign the measure, which requires all states to recognize same-sex marriages.
 It is a relief for hundreds of thousands of couples who have married since the Supreme Court’s 2015 decision that legalized those marriages and have worried about what would happen if the ruling were overturned.

+In a statement after the vote, Biden called the legislation a “critical step to ensure that Americans have the right to marry the person they love.”
+He said the legislation provides “hope and dignity to millions of young people across this country who can grow up knowing that their government will recognize and respect the families they build.”

-The bipartisan legislation, which passed 258-169 with almost 40 Republican votes, would also protect interracial unions by requiring states to recognize legal marriages regardless of “sex, race, ethnicity, or national origin.”
+The bipartisan legislation, which passed 258-169 with 39 Republican votes, would also protect interracial unions by requiring states to recognize legal marriages regardless of “sex, race, ethnicity, or national origin.”
 After months of negotiations, the Senate passed the bill last week with 12 Republican votes.

-House Speaker Nancy Pelosi, who presided over the vote as one of her last acts in leadership before stepping aside in January, wiped her eye as she became emotional before signing the bill, which sent it to the White House immediately after the vote.
-She called the bill “a glorious triumph of love and freedom.”

-Democrats moved the bill quickly through the House and Senate after the Supreme Court’s June decision that overturned the federal right to an abortion.
-That ruling included a concurring opinion from Justice Clarence Thomas that suggested the 2015 Obergefell v.
+Democrats moved the bill quickly through the House and Senate after the Supreme Court’s decision in June that overturned the federal right to an abortion — including a concurring opinion from Justice Clarence Thomas that suggested the 2015 Obergefell v.
 Hodges decision legalizing same-sex marriage could also be reconsidered.

+While many Republicans predicted that was unlikely to happen, and said the bill was unnecessary, Democrats and GOP supporters of the bill said it shouldn’t be left to chance.

+“We need it,” said House Speaker Nancy Pelosi, who presided over the vote as one of her last acts in leadership before stepping aside in January.
+“It is magic.”

+The bill is “a glorious triumph of love and freedom,” Pelosi said, tearing up as she celebrated its passage.

-In debate ahead of the vote, several gay members of Congress talked about what a federal law would mean for them and their families.
-Rep. Mark Pocan, D-Wis., said he and his husband should be able to visit each other in the hospital just like any other married couple and receive spousal benefits “regardless of if your spouse’s name Samuel or Samantha.”
+In debate before the vote, several gay members of Congress talked about what a federal law would mean for them and their families.
+Rep. Mark Pocan, D-Wis., said he and his husband should be able to visit each other in the hospital just like any other married couple and receive spousal benefits “regardless of if your spouse’s name is Samuel or Samantha.”

 The legislation lost some Republican support since July, when 47 Republicans voted for it — a robust and unexpected show of support that kick-started serious negotiations in the Senate.
-But most of those lawmakers held firm.
+But most of those lawmakers held firm, with a cross section of the party, from conservatives to moderates, voting for the bill.
+House Republican Leader Kevin McCarthy voted against it.

-“To me this is really just standing with the Constitution,” said Republican Rep. Ann Wagner of Missouri, who voted for it both times.
-She pushed back on GOP arguments that it would affect religious rights of those who don’t believe in same sex marriage.
+“To me this is really just standing with the Constitution,” said Republican Rep. Ann Wagner of Missouri, who voted for the bill both times.
+She pushed back on GOP arguments that it would affect the religious rights of those who don’t believe in same-sex marriage.

 “No one’s religious liberties are affected in any way, shape or form,” Wagner said.